jiangyp1996/KubeProdOps/README.md

-# <center>Install a highly avaliable Kubernetes in Prod</center>
+### Operate a highly avaliable Kubernetes cluster in Prod

-- How to install a Kubernetes in prod ?
+- How to install Kubernetes in prod ?
 - How to migrate a etcd node ?
 - How to migrate a master node ?
 - How to upgrade kubelet from http to https ?
 - How to upgrade etcd from http to https ?

+# Install Kubernetes

-# Preparations
+## Preparations

 - A center control node with ansible and ssh
 - Clone this project to your center control node, then do the following

-# Environment
+## Environment

 - Operating System and version: Red Hat Enterprise Linux Server release 7.9
 - Kernel: 3.10.0-1160.15.2.el7.x86_64